Azure/simdem/README.md

 # Try it Out

+Note that the Docker container still works but it is no longer maintained and does not have the latest fixes and features.

 The easiest way to try SimDem out is with a Docker container and work through the embedded tutorial.
 The following command will run the latest developer version of the code (i.e. there may be errors).